 I spent a couple of hours on the Internet watching footage during question period in the House of Commons.
 I couldn’t help but notice Mr. Trudeau rarely answers a question from the opposition.
 He just reiterates that they lowered taxes for the middle class, and raised taxes for the wealthiest 1%, and increased the child tax benefit.
 Yes, to his credit he did do those things, but he also implemented an increase in the CPP and the EI.
 The whole thing made me nauseous.
 I ended up taking the dog outside for some fresh air.
 We both ate grass in the ditch to make our tummy’s feel better.

 Mr Trudeau’s first budget for 2016/2017 was supposed to bring us into a 10 billion dollar deficit.
-It ballooned into a 23 billion dollar deficit.
-In 2017/2018 the deficit is supposed to be 28.5 billion.
-With all this debt the red ink is running out and the pen with the black ink has been sucked into the black hole of liberal spending— And for what?
-We aren’t exactly sure.
+It ballooned into a 17.8 billion dollar deficit.
+In 2017/2018 the deficit is supposed to be 19 billion.
+In 2018/2019 the government ran a 14 billion dollar deficit.
+With all this debt, the red ink is running out and the pen with the black ink has been sucked into the black hole of liberal spending— And for what?

 “Maybe we shouldn’t be so smug about Canada,” replied Trudeau.
 (Xtra, November 20, 2013)